 Eric: For me too, I honestly think as a singer, my voice is more suited to that kind of stuff sometimes.
 It was nice to show people a different aspect of my voice than just with rock music behind me.
 People were really responding well, especially on that kind of tour.
 It was a metal/rock tour so I thought we would get booed off stage, but afterwards people were really into it.

-Devesh: Another important thing about that it made people realize that we’re not just a fucking djent chug band.
-People kinda knew that already, but you really drive that point home when you make it possible to translate that music on to an acoustic, with just chords and melodies and your songs are still interesting.
+Devesh: Another important thing about that was it made people realize that we’re not just a fucking djent chug band.
+People kinda knew that already, but you really drive that point home when you make it possible to translate that music on to an acoustic, with just chords and melodies, and your songs are still interesting.